ballerina-platform/ballerina-dev-website/learn/user-guide/running-ballerina-code.md

 ### Ballerina Runtime Configurable Variables

 A Ballerina runtime can be configured using configurable variables.
-The values for `configurable` variables can be provided through CLI parameters, and configuration files, with loading and override precedence in the same order.
+The values for `configurable` variables can be provided through CLI parameters and configuration files with loading and override precedence in the same order.

-User may or may not provide configuration values for configurable variables that are used in the program.
+You may or may not provide configuration values for configurable variables that are used in the program.
 See [Configurable BBE](/learn/by-example/configurable.html) for more details.

 Consider the following example, which uses configurable variables.